CanonicalLtd/maas-docs/src/en/installconfig-package-install.md

 # Install from Packages

-There are several packages required for MAAS:
+There are several packages to choose from:

 - `maas-region-controller` - includes the web UI, API and database.
 - `maas-rack-controller` - controls a group of machines under a rack or